thelukester92/ecs-engine-for-iphone/Engine/notes.md

 # Todo

-* Reintroduce mass.
-* Make chained collisions use the combined mass of all the previous entities.
 * Move the logic for parsing .plist outside of the tile system -- the tile system should only have an addLayer: method.
 * Add an "isCollision" flag to TileLayers.
 * Add a "zIndex" to TileLayers.